yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Both these changes were validated with hardware tests, ensuring that they behave as expected.

-While working on these changes, bunnei [found a bug in the service used to retrieve information of the currently executing process](https://gzithub.com/yuzu-emu/yuzu/pull/7616).
+While working on these changes, bunnei [found a bug in the service used to retrieve information of the currently executing process](https://github.com/yuzu-emu/yuzu/pull/7616).
 Correcting this behaviour allowed `The Witcher 3: Wild Hunt` to boot, although there are still plenty of graphical issues to fix on this title.

 Blinkhawk also made a number of [changes to the building process](https://github.com/yuzu-emu/yuzu/pull/7497) to enforce more link time optimizations, and improve the time needed to generate the `PDB` ([Program Database](https://llvm.org/docs/PDB/index.html)) file, which contains debug information.
-If this mumbo-jumbo sounds confusing, the gist of this is that the process of building yuzu should produce more efficient code and smaller binaries now.
+If this mumbo-jumbo sounds confusing, the gist of it is that the process of building yuzu should produce more efficient code and smaller binaries now.
-But feel free to skip the following paragraphs if you're not interested in the specifics.
+But feel free to skip the following few paragraphs if you're not interested in the specifics.

 Roughly speaking, compiler optimizations work on a "local" level per object.
 This optimization step will [inline](https://en.wikipedia.org/wiki/Inline_expansion) some functions, merge loops, put calling and called functions close in memory for